Skip to Content

 Areas we serve include, but are not limited to:

 No matter the circumstances—remarriage, change in income, or unexpected events—we strive to present the evidence needed to support your modification request.
 We provide guidance on preparing your petition and advice on each step to help you move forward.
 Our attorneys have the experience to assist with your modification.
-This process may feel overwhelming, but you don’t need to go through it alone.
+This process may feel overwhelming, but you do not need to go through it alone.
 Our legal counsel is just a phone call away.

 If you need to pursue a modification of your court order, let The Virga Law Firm, P.A. help you navigate the process.
 Contact our legal team online or call (800) 822-5170 today to begin your case with a consultation.